sebdah/automated-ebs-snapshots/README.rst

 Authentication configuration
 ----------------------------

-Automated EBS snapshots can be configured either via command line options or via command line options.
+Automated EBS snapshots can be configured either via command line options or using a configuration file.

 Command line options
 ^^^^^^^^^^^^^^^^^^^^